 1a On the date as at which this compilation was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.
 For the text of the provisions see the endnotes referred to in the table.

-Provisions that have not come into operation